pjournal/mef03g-road-runner/index.md

-            -Mortgaged house sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales in detail of genders by provinces, 2014 - 2018
+            -Mortgaged house sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales in detail of genders by provinces, 2014 - 2018 -House sales in detail of mortgaged and other houses by provinces and years, 2013-2019

   [Data Link - TUIK ](http://www.tuik.gov.tr/PreTablo.do?alt_id=1056 )